"I'm going gray!"

-And that's exactly why I sat down and read up on why one turns gray at all and whether there is a way to inhibit graying or to strengthen hair growth and coloring.
+And that's exactly why I sat down and read up on why hair goes gray in the first place, and whether there's a way to possibly inhibit graying or strengthen hair growth and color.

 Stress as the main cause of gray hair

-In the case of psychological and physical stress, the body is activated by a stress reaction and the bodily functions are adapted.
-Imagine running to safety at the last second before a bad accident happens.
-At the moment of recognition, a so-called "fight-flight reflex" takes place in your body.
-So you have for example:
+Under psychological and physical stress, the body is activated by a stress response and its bodily functions are adapted.
+Imagine you're getting to safety at the last second before a serious accident happens.
+The moment you realize the danger, your body triggers a so-called "fight-or-flight" response.
+For example, you might:

 - dilated pupils